voorhoede/front-end-tooling-recipes/travis-deploy-to-gh-pages/README.md

 While the aim is to get automatic deploys, you'll need to do some preparation and configuration once:

+### Enable on Travis

+* Go to your [Travis profile](https://travis-ci.org/profile/) (create an account first if you don't have one yet).
+* Find your repository (you may need to click "sync account" first).
+* Enable Travis for your repository (use the switch).
+* Go to the settings of your repository on Travis.
+Enable "Build only if .travis.yml is present", "Build pushes" and "Build pull requests".

 ### Create `gh-pages` branch